sabbir-subhan/appium-Python/README.md

 - UDID from real device - open iTunes with connected device and click on serial number or use terminal command: "idevice_id -l"
 - iOS version and device name
 - path to app - to get app file You need to build it in xcode

+(so if You need to run other version of iOS 10, for example iOS 10.3, You have to change build settings for WebDriverRunner in Xcode))

 #Starting Appium server in CLI: